markysparks/metpod4/README.md

 data to various services e.g. Wx Underground, AWS IoT, Corlysis (InfluxDB/Grafana) and Met Office WOW.

 Each sensor and IoT service is handled by its own container to make a modular and extensible framework.
-As part of an IoT fleet of devices, the system can easily be managed and upgraded remotely.
+As part of an IoT fleet of devices, the system can easily be monitored, managed and upgraded remotely.